canonical/docker-registry-charm/README.md

 control how the registry is exposed on the network.
 This is achieved by relating to a proxy provider, such as `haproxy`.

+#### TLS/SSL
->Note: SSL is supported between `docker-registry` and `haproxy`.
+TLS is supported between `docker-registry` and `haproxy`.
-Although it does not verify the certificates; if you use SSL with this charm it is recommended you use trusted certificates on the appropriate target units.

-A proxied registry environment can be deployed as follows:
+Although it is not yet supported with easyrsa, in order implement TLS you will need to remove any easyrsa relation on `docker-registry` then manually supply certs to [`haproxy`](https://bazaar.launchpad.net/~haproxy-team/charm-haproxy/trunk/view/head:/config.yaml) and [`docker-registry`](https://github.com/CanonicalLtd/docker-registry-charm/blob/master/config.yaml).

+These certificates used should come from a CA trusted by default in Ubuntu.

 ```bashs
 juju deploy ~containers/docker-registry